papermerge/papermerge-core/README.md

 ## Docker Compose

-By default Papermerge DMS uses sqlite3 database.
+By default Papermerge REST API server uses sqlite3 database.
 In order to use PostgreSQL use following docker compose file:

     version: '3.7'
     services: